ITSLeeds/routingday/README.md

 ```

 ![](README_files/figure-commonmark/unnamed-chunk-8-3.png)

+As the timing exercise shows, it took almost a minute to generate 100
+routes.

+**Challenge: get under 1 second**

 A common requirement is to set routing profiles for different transport
 modes and users.
 For cycle network planning, for example, your users may